Sound Engineers Scheme

 The visiting sound engineer

-The sound engineer will have approval to travel to another EBU radio organization for a maximum of 4 days.
-Ideally, they will be on site for at least two concerts of different genres (orchestral, opera, plus another music genre is recommended), and for all discussions and meetings with peers, planned and agreed ahead of the visit.
-The content of the discussions will include the two concerts recorded with the local team as well as any other relevant projects linked with an EBU offer.
+The sound engineer (mentor) travels to another EBU radio organization for up to 4 days.
+Ideally, they will be on site for at least two events or sessions and for discussions and meetings with peers, planned and agreed ahead of the visit.
+The content of the discussions will include the two events recorded with the local team as well as any other relevant projects linked with an EBU offer.

-EBU Music will cover travel costs of the visiting sound engineer, plus accommodation (max. three nights) and pay a daily allowance of 80 EUR.
+EBU Music will cover travel costs of the visiting sound engineer, plus accommodation (up to three nights) and pay a daily allowance of 80 EUR.
 Travel and accommodation are to be booked by the visiting sound engineer (costs will be approved beforehand with the EBU).

 The host organization